Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 In reality the Al-Saud – as Muhammad bin Salman of course knows – have been aligned with Wahhabism ever since the eighteenth century, when Muhammad bin Saud, the emir of Diriyah, invited the founder of Wahhabism Muhammad ibn Abd al-Wahhab to his court and they agreed together to bring the Arabs of the peninsula back to the ‘true principles’ of Islam.

-Nothing Muhammad bin Salman has or done suggests that he has any plans to change that.
+Nothing Muhammad bin Salman has said or done suggests that he has any plans to change that.
+Frankly I think there is as much chance of a non-Wahhabi becoming the King of Saudi Arabia as there is of someone who is not a Catholic becoming Pope.

+These comments of Muhammad bin Salman are not intended to pave the way for a genuine move away from rigid Wahhabi type doctrines within Saudi Arabia.
+Rather they signal a slight easing of certain restrictions within Saudi Arabia in order to win support from younger Saudis and so as to win for Saudi Arabia a better image in the West.

+Ultimately nothing much is going to change if only because real change would call into question Muhammad bin Salman’s religious orthodoxy, which would exclude him from the succession.

 King Salman in Moscow – no realignment away from the US